 The solution sounds simple: We need to overwrite 5 bytes of the API's code.
 So we simply copy these bytes to another location and call it there, whenever we want to call the original API.
 Unfortunately it's not as easy as it sounds.
 You need to know that every binary code consists of single instructions.
 Each instruction can have a different length.
 So if we copy 5 bytes from the API, that can be exactly one instruction, or one and a half, or two and a half or ...
 We don't know that for sure.
 But we know for sure that when executing half copied instructions we will make our program crash.
 That means we need a real little disassembler, which can tell us how many bytes we really have to copy, so that we copy complete instructions instead of half instructions.

 The "Extended Code Overwriting" method is quite difficult to implement, but once you have it ready, it is a very good method.
-The only 2 disadvantages are that (1) you can hook shared APIs only system wide and (2) the to-be-hooked API's code may be structured in a way, that doesn't allow you to use the "Code Overwriting" method without risking crashes.
+The only disadvantage is that the to-be-hooked API's code may be structured in a way, which doesn't allow you to use the "Code Overwriting" method without risking crashes.

-madCodeHook's disassembler examines the whole to-be-hooked API (in win9x some DLLs are even completely disassembled) before hooking it and then decides whether code overwriting can be safely used.
+madCodeHook's disassembler examines the whole to-be-hooked API before hooking it and then decides whether code overwriting can be safely used.
 If not, madCodeHook automatically switches to:

 Now what can we do with APIs, whose code is too short to be hooked by code overwriting?
 Well, we can simply enlarge the code!
 That is quite easily done in 2 steps: (1) We build an API header, which does nothing but jump to the original API.
 The header itself is long enough to be hooked by code overwriting.
 (2) Now we patch the export table and all import tables so that everything points to our newly allocated API header.
 From now on it looks as if the original API has always begun at our API header.
-And it will remain this way until the process exits (or for shared APIs in win9x: until the next reboot).
+And it will remain this way until the process exits.
 The result of the whole operation is simply, that now such a manipulated API can be hooked by code overwriting.

 Because this solution combines import table patching, export table patching and code overwriting, I've called it the "Mixture Mode".
 It has one disadvantage: API calls that were linked dynamically before the API was hooked the first time, will not be caught, because they still jump directly to the original API instead of to our enlarged API header.